remindgmbh/extbase/README.md

 This extension provides basic functionality that can be used in other extbase extensions, mainly configurations and utilities/services for Plugins that allow consistent list, filter and detail views.

-## QueryExtbase Route Enhancer
+## ExtbaseQuery Route Enhancer

-QueryExtbase Route Enhancer replaces extbase plugin query parameters with custom names and omits action and controller parameters.
+ExtbaseQuery Route Enhancer replaces extbase plugin query parameters with custom names and omits action and controller parameters.

 ### limitToPages
-Required for QueryExtbase route enhancer to work, because without limit all routes would match.
+Required for ExtbaseQuery route enhancer to work, because without limit all routes would match.

 ### defaults
 Behave the same as described [here](https://docs.typo3.org/m/typo3/reference-coreapi/main/en-us/ApiOverview/Routing/AdvancedRoutingConfiguration.html#enhancers).